-Candidates should be able to demonstrate physical performance including an ability to inter-relate planning, performing and evaluating whilst undertaking activity.

-Candidates should be able to demonstrate their ability to analyse and improve their own and others' performance.
+- AO1: physical performance including an ability to inter-relate planning, performing and evaluating whilst undertaking activity. - AO2: an ability to analyse and improve their own and others' performance.

-Weighting of Marks for the Practical Activities
+Weighting of marks for the practical activities

-Assessment Objective 1 Planning, Performing and Evaluating 50% Assessment Objective 2 Analysing and Improving 10%
+AO1: Planning, performing and evaluating 50% AO2: Analysing and improving 10%